sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - Response
 * - 3.3.1.
   - 1
-  - All outputs from a TRE go through our security classification process, carried out by the project investigator, data provider representative and an independent referee at the Turing.
+  - All outputs from a TRE go through our security classification process, carried out by the project investigator, information asset owner representative and an independent referee at the Turing.
     Different egress processes are required according to the sensitivity of the outputs.
     #### Potential improvements
     - We would like to create better guidance and documentation for classification, or possibly build tools to classify/create classification reports.